 As a writer, I am powerless.
 In the face of armies and governments and media corporations with overblown pundits, I am just one beige soul with a keyboard.

 But I have my words.
-And while I cannot dispatch these pocket tyrants I can strike at the stories they build.
+And while I cannot dispatch these pocket tyrants, I can perhaps strike back in my own way: with stories.
+Adding, entertaining, exploring, taking the apathy and incompetence and the petty struggle and turning them into stories worth remembering.
 And because we are Homo Narrator, and not Homo Sapiens, if I can change the story, I can change how people remember us.
 How they react.

 WHO ARE WE?

 We are chameleons.
 We eat rice and burgers.
 We drink arrack and whiskey.
 We are the East and the West, the ancient and the new, the bastard lovechild of machined denim and handloomed cotton.

 We are paradoxes.
 We live chaotic lives in chaotic worlds, born into difference, and we carry difference with us.
 We shift under identities that fall apart on closer examination.
 We take labels and discard them.
 We are at home in the highest office and the lowest tea-shack on the road.

 We are shapeshifters.
 We live through freedom and intolerance; individuals and communities; unity and difference; and we thread the grey needle between these lines every day of our lives, as we have for thousands of years.

 We have no American dream, no stiff upper lip, no #eatpraylove, input-output myth.
 We are those who are detained at airports.
 Our governments betray us, and those with friends in high places run amok.
 We live and die knowing our deepest voices will be drowned out by the shallowest of those elsewhere.
 When they are heard, they are pigeonholed into caricatures, robbed of all nuance.